 Frequently Asked Questions (FAQs) About Onlay vs Crown

-1. Is an onlay better than a crown?
+Is an onlay better than a crown?

+Neither is universally better—this depends on how much healthy structure remains and the bite forces involved.
 An onlay is more conservative and preserves more natural tooth structure, making it ideal when the tooth is still strong.
 A crown provides full coverage and is better suited for teeth that are weakened or at risk of fracture.

-2. Do I always need a crown after a root canal?
+Do I always need a crown after a root canal?

 Not always.
 While crowns are commonly recommended after root canal treatment to protect the tooth, this depends on how much healthy structure remains.